Neel1292/e-commerce/README.md

     ```

 ### Configuration
-- Ensure to update the port and URL to your local URL and port in the `.env` file located in the `backend` directory.
+- Ensure to update the port and URL to your local URL and port in the `.env` file located in the `frontend & backend` directory.

 ## 🤝 Contribution Guidelines